 Get in Touch with NAME

-In order to benefit from the Yacht Leasing Guidelines the following conditions must be satisfied:
+In order to benefit from the Maltese VAT Leasing Scheme, the following conditions must be satisfied:

-- The Lessee, must be a non-taxable person, that is, a person who does not lease the yacht for business purposes.
-The Lessee may be established outside of Malta;
+- The lessee must be a non-taxable person i.e. not using the yacht for commercial business purposes;

-- Yacht must be placed at the disposal of the Lessee in Malta;
+- The yacht must be placed at the disposal of the lessee in Malta;

-- An annual declaration must be filed with the Commissioner for Revenue within the prescribed timeframe and VAT returns must be properly submitted.
+- An annual declaration must be filed by the lessor with the Commissioner for Revenue within the prescribed timeframe.

 Benefits of Yacht Leasing in Malta

-There are various benefits when one sets up a yacht leasing structure in Malta, and these may be outlines as follows:
+There are various benefits when one sets up a yacht leasing or superyacht leasing structure in Malta, and these may be outlines as follows:

-- The applicable VAT rate may go down as low as 8%, depending on the effective use and enjoyment of the yacht, which would thus mean that it is amongst the lowest VAT rates within EU Member States;
+- The applicable VAT rate will be reduced, depending on the effective use and enjoyment of the yacht, possibly making it amongst the lowest VAT rates within the EU Member States;

 - Malta has adjustment mechanisms in place for VAT to be paid on actual use and enjoyment of the yacht within EU territorial waters; and